Wolsty: The hamlet today

 Wolsty today remains a farming settlement, but it is quite small and has no facilities or amenities of its own.
 The nearest shops are in Silloth-on-Solway, three-and-a-quarter miles to the north, and there is a bus service which runs along the B5300 coast road between Silloth-on-Solway and Maryport approximately every two hours in either direction.
 At nearby Newtown, there is a farm park and tearoom called the Gincase, and Bank Mill Nurseries, a garden centre with a restaurant and play area, is located just to the north of Beckfoot.
 The nearest railway station is at Aspatria, seven-and-three-quarter miles to the south-east along the B5301 road.
 There is a golf course nearby, in the hamlet of Blitterlees.

-Wolsty is in the civil parish of Holme Low, and the borough of Allerdale.
+Wolsty is in the civil parish of Holme Low, and the Cumberland unitary authority area.
 It is located less than half-a-mile from the boundary with the civil parish of Holme St. Cuthbert.
-The hamlet's parliamentary constituency is Workington, and the MP as of 2016 is Sue Hayman, a representative of the Labour Party who was first elected in 2015.
+The hamlet's parliamentary constituency is Penrith and Solway.

 Wolsty is just outside the southern stretch of the Solway Coast Area of Outstanding Natural Beauty.
 Wolsty Banks, the area of sand dunes between the hamlet and the sea on the far side of the B5300 coast road, was a designated Site of Special Scientific Interest in 1991, along with nearby Mawbray Banks.
 The Banks were damaged by a fire in 2013, and could take several years to recover.